-The principal/designee is responsible for school discipline and has a reasonable degree of discretion in determining the severity of misconduct and the appropriate consequence.
-Administrators and teachers may develop specific rules and disciplinary practices which supplement this Code, but do not conflict with it.
-If a principal/ designee needs to deviate from the range of consequences shown, he/she will write the response and place it in the response.
+The principal or designee is responsible for school discipline and has a reasonable degree of discretion in determining the severity of misconduct and the appropriate consequence.
+Administrators and teachers may develop specific rules and disciplinary practices which supplement this Code but do not conflict with it.
+If a principal/designee needs to deviate from the range of consequences shown, he/she will write the rationale and place it in the record.

-rationale and place it in the record.
 The principal/designee is authorized to take disciplinary action in response to all misbehavior.